 - Submit the listing.

-Listing on eBay just takes time because of the nature of the task — most sellers are offering items that must be explained and priced individually.
-There are several ways to list faster on eBay, it just takes some organization, focus, and a plan.
-Remember, the more items you list, the more items you will sell, so it is definitely in your best interests to learn all the possible methods for listing eBay items faster.
+Listing on eBay takes time because of the nature of the task—most sellers are offering items that must be explained and priced individually.
+There are several ways to list faster on eBay; it just takes some organization, focus, and a plan.
+Remember, the more items you list, the more items you will sell, so it is definitely in your best interest to learn all the possible methods for listing eBay items faster.

-Multi-tasking is a myth.
-It doesn't work because the human brain was not designed to do multiple things at once.
-It is better to give 100 percent attention to the task at hand, complete it, and move on to the next task rather than try to juggle multiple tasks at once.
-This is called mono-tasking.
-Get off of Facebook.
-Turn off your phone.
-List when the baby is taking a nap.
-Insulate yourself from as many distractions as possible.
-Focus on listing and your productivity will dramatically improve because you will be focused.
+It is better to give 100% attention to the task at hand, complete it, and move on to the next task rather than try to juggle multiple tasks at once.
+Eliminate as many distractions as possible, concentrate on listing, and your productivity will dramatically improve because you will be focused.

 Time blocking is dedicating a chunk of time to accomplishing one task in order to increase focus and productivity.
-For example, in the eBay world, you could dedicate 10 AM - Noon every day to taking photos.
-Or 8 PM — 10 PM for listing.
-Or decide what you will do each day based on what your schedule and workload are.
+For example, in the eBay world, you could dedicate 10 a.m. to noon every day to taking photos.
+Or 8 p.m. to 10 p.m. for listing.
+You may also choose to base it on what your schedule and workload are for the day.
 The objective is to plan what you will do and stick to the plan.
-If you have dedicated 2 hours to taking photos, don't do anything else during that time, and don't allow yourself to be distracted unless it is a life or death emergency.
+If you have dedicated two hours to taking photos, don't do anything else during that time, and don't allow yourself to be distracted unless it is a true emergency.

 Work With Small Batches

-Biting off more than you can chew is a sure fire way to get discouraged easily, feel overwhelmed, and give up.
-Set small achievable goals.
-Some of you reading this may have bins, boxes, bags, or even rooms of inventory to list and feel too overwhelmed to even start.
-Pick up 10 items and get busy.
-Only focus on those 10 items.
-Once those are photographed and listed, get 10 more.
-If you set small goals, and consistently achieve them, you will feel productive and keep going.
-The best way to eat an elephant is one bite at a time.
+Biting off more than you can chew is a surefire way to get discouraged easily, feel overwhelmed, or give up.
+Setting small achievable goals can help limit these feelings.
+You may currently have items that need to be listed but feel too overwhelmed to even begin.
+The key, and often the hardest part, is getting started.
+Pick up some items and get busy; once those items are photographed and listed, get some more items, and keep the momentum going.
+If you set small goals and consistently achieve them, you will feel productive and keep going.

 Work With Similar Items in Batches